Understanding Kubernetes Metrics: A Comprehensive Guide

 While there’s no universal configuration, a good starting point is to double the defaults and monitor behavior using kubectl top or your preferred monitoring tool.
 Then, fine-tune based on observed CPU/memory pressure and node count.

-Keep Your Metrics Server Up-to-Date
+Maintaining and Updating Your Metrics Server

 Like any other software component in your cluster, the Metrics Server requires regular maintenance.
 New releases often include critical security patches, performance enhancements, and bug fixes that address known limitations.
 Running an outdated version can expose your cluster to vulnerabilities or cause unexpected behavior in your autoscaling pipelines.
 For instance, older versions might be incompatible with certain Kubernetes API versions, or may lack support for scaling metrics in dense clusters.